Last updated 25 May 2022

 - intercepting a taxation refund

 - seizure of property and sequestration of the estate of the defaulter

 - compelling a third party (e.g. the defaulter’s bank or employer) to give financial information about the defaulter.
 To obtain information about a defaulter’s ability to pay arrears, an application for an oral examination of the defaulter can be made to court.
-A payee can help the DHS – Child Support to speed up the enforcement process by supplying the department with as much information as possible concerning the liable parent’s financial situation
+A payee can help Services Australia – Child Support to speed up the enforcement process by supplying the department with as much information as possible concerning the liable parent’s financial situation

 - suing a defaulter to recover arrears (although this is usually only done after other options have been exhausted).